 A few of the main editing styles you will find are:

 Keep this in mind while you’re hunting for a wedding photographer.
-If most of the photos they post are dark & moody, then that’s how your wedding photos will be too.
+If most of the photos they post are dark and moody, then that’s how your wedding photos will be too.
 If most of the photos they post are bright and airy, then that’s how yours will look too.
-So make sure that their editing style appeals to you and fits your wedding vision.
+So make sure that their editing style appeals to you and fits your wedding vision!

 Another huge thing to look for is positive reviews.

 If a previous bride took the time to write a positive review, that indicates that you’ve found someone trustworthy!

 One of the biggest questions brides ask is how much should a wedding photographer cost.
 Wedding photography prices range greatly based on the photographers experience levels and what is included in their photography package.

 Some wedding photographers include engagement photos, some don’t.

 Other wedding photographers include travel fees in their pricing, while some charge extra for travel expenses.

 Certain wedding photographers include rights to print their photos, while others charge extra for printing permissions.

 Be sure to look at the fine print of what all is included in the wedding photo package.
 You want to make sure you are getting your money’s worth.
 If they are charging thousands of dollars but that doesn’t include engagement photos or travel fees or printing permissions, keep in mind that you’ll be paying a lot more than just the package price when it’s all said and done.

 Trustworthy wedding photographers are transparent about their pricing.
 If a photographer is not being open and honest in their communication, and it appears that there are things missing from their package description, I’d consider a different wedding photographer.